 While USAA no longer offers “limitless” credit cards, you could get a credit limit of up to $50,000 on any of its regular credit cards.
 USAA will review your account about once a year for a possible credit limit increase too.

-Individuals eligible for USAA membership include active, retired, and honorably separated employees of the U.S. military; cadets and midshipmen at U.S. service academies; and their eligible family members.
-Spouses, widows/widowers, and former spouses who have not remarried are all considered eligible.
-Children also qualify for membership, but eligibility does not extend to siblings or parents.… read full answer
+Individuals eligible for USAA membership include active, retired, and honorably separated members of the U.S. military; cadets and midshipmen at U.S. service academies; and their eligible family members.
+Children (including step-children), spouses, widows/widowers, and former spouses who have not remarried are all considered eligible.
+For children to be eligible, the parent must join USAA while living.… read full answer

 Once someone becomes a USAA member, eligibility then extends to their family members (even if those family members aren’t in the military).
 For instance, if the child of someone who was a USAA member also joins USAA, that person’s spouse and kids are then eligible for membership as well.
 It can continue passing down that way.
 Eligibility does not extend to siblings or parents.

 USAA credit card rental car insurance covers physical damage and theft up to $50,000 per account, but you need to decline the rental company’s insurance in order to use your credit card’s one.
 Keep in mind that you’re only covered if you file your claim within 60 days of the incident.
 But here are instances, like driving non-general passenger vehicles, that are not covered.
 And certain conditions, such as reckless driving, would void your coverage.… read full answer

 Basically, there are plenty of things you should know about your coverage before you sign a rental agreement.

 Here’s how USAA credit card rental car insurance works: